Sharon Elementary School Annual Report

 Thank you for your continuous support of education.

 In the spring of 2017, the science NECAP was administered and has its results released the following fall.
 The NECAP is a standards-based test, which means it measures specific skills defined for each grade by the state of Vermont.
 The goal is for all students to score at or above the proficient level on the test.

 NECAP Assessment Results – School, district, and state level NECAP reports can be viewed in the assessment results document located on our web page.
 In order to protect individual students’ rights to privacy, results are reported only when a student grouping has more than 10 members.

 I have included last year’s results in the chart below from the SBAC and science NECAP test.
 The chart below indicates the percentage of students in grades 3-6 who achieved a score of proficient or better in the four academic categories listed.
 You can find additional information this year on the AOE website under the school report card that will be updated in the spring.

 Vermont’s Smarter Balanced Assessments (SBAC)

-NECAP/SBAC – (2014) School Wide Results:
+NECAP/SBAC – (2016-2017) School-Wide Results:

-|2014 -2015 SB||60%||NA||50%||65%|
+|2014 -2015 SB||60%||NA||50%||65% 4th Grade|

 Met all Participation requirements.

-Sharon test Results compared to the State:
+Sharon test Results for 2016-2017 compared to the State: